Ally511/GPT/README.md

 sequ_size = 64, block_size = 12, steps = 100, patience = 2

-* training loss, validation loss - the perfromance of the model on the training / validation set The loss of the model looks like expected:
+* training loss, validation loss - the perfromance of the model on the training / validation set The loss of the model looks like expected, although it stagnates rather early which might be connected to the rather limited training corpus:
 ![img.png](img/loss.png)

 This observation is also mirrored in the embedding which changes from noise to patterns over the training intervals: